Pádraig Coyne

-Pádraig Coyne (born 9 March 1960) is a retired Irish Gaelic footballer who played as a goalkeeper with the Galway senior team and his local club Milltown.
+Pádraig Coyne (born 9 March 1960) is a retired Irish Gaelic footballer, who played as a goalkeeper with the Galway senior team and his local club Milltown.

-Coyne attended St Colman's College, Claremorris where he helped the school to win their first and only Hogan Cup in 1977, playing as full-back.
-He won an All-Ireland Minor Football Championship with Galway in 1976 and was an All-Ireland Under 21 Football Championship runner-up in 1981 following a defeat to Cork after a replay.
+Coyne attended St Colman's College, Claremorris.
+He helped the school win their first and only Hogan Cup in 1977, playing as full-back.
+Coyne won an All-Ireland Minor Football Championship with Galway in 1976, and was an All-Ireland Under 21 Football Championship runner-up in 1981 following a defeat to Cork after a replay.
 Coyne joined the Galway senior team the same year in 1981, winning the National Football League in his first season with the county.
 He played for Galway in the 1983 All-Ireland Senior Football Championship Final; however, they were beaten by Dublin.
 Coyne won an All-Ireland Junior Football Championship with Galway in 1985.
-With this, he has played in an All-Ireland football final in every possible grade for his county.
+Notably, he has played in an All-Ireland football final in every possible grade for his county.

 College

 Pádraig Coyne lived on the Mayo border town of Milltown and attended St Colman's College, Claremorris.
-He had several successes there, winning Connacht titles at First Year, Juvenile and Junior levels before going on to win at Senior level also, defeating close rivals St. Jarlath's College, Tuam in the 1977 final.
+While there he won Connacht titles at First Year, Juvenile and Junior levels before going on to win at Senior level also, defeating close rivals St. Jarlath's College, Tuam in the 1977 final.

 Centering the defence at full-back, Coyne played a role in helping Colman's to go on to the Hogan Cup final.
 There they met Carmelite College, Moate.
-Colman's managed to edge the win 1-11 to 1-10, securing their first and only to date Hogan Cup win.
+Colman's managed to edge the win 1-11 to 1-10, securing their first and only Hogan Cup win.

 Inter-County

 Minor and Under-21

 Coyne first appeared on the Galway scene as a sixteen year old minor in 1976.
 Galway walked their way through the Connacht Minor Final, defeating Sligo 6-16 to 3-3.
 In the All-Ireland final, Galway met Cork in the final whom they defeated 1-10 to 0-6.

-His second season with the minor team wasn't as successful, however, with Galway failing even to reach the Connacht final.
+In his second season with the minor team, Galway failed to reach the Connacht final.
 His third and final season in 1978 ended with Galway being defeated by Mayo in the Connacht final 2-6 to 0-4 as Coyne played at full-back.

 Coyne won a Connacht Under-21 Football Championship medal in 1981 when Galway beat Mayo 0-9 to 0-8.
 Galway would reach the All-Ireland final facing Cork, drawing 0-14 to 2-8.
 The final would be a memorable one for Coyne however, as he became the first goalkeeper to score a goal in an All-Ireland final, converting from the penalty spot.
 Injuries plagued Galway in the replay however with Cork running out winners 2-9 to 1-6.